hemanta212/blogger-cli/blogger_cli/docs/customizing.md

 3. [Dynamic templating](#Dynamic-templating)

 ## Customizing css
 You can customize the default css by simply going to css folder in your blog folder and changing it.
 Yeah that's it.
 For adding new css, fonts, js files see below in adding snippets.
+Look [here](#adding-static-files) for adding new.

 ## Customizing templates
 Templates are code snippets that are inserted to the html while converting your files.. eg disqus.html and google_analytics.html are template files that store respective snippets.